CarsonBytes/python_scraping/README.md

 There are also cases that scraping is not quite feasible, such as when the captcha is needed, or there are limitation to the number of pages to view or the number of images to download for each registered user account.

-JSON format is used to store the scraped website content.
+The scraped website content would be stored in JSON format as well as image format.
 Please check the folder **json** for reference.